 Armed with this detailed knowledge about your business and your goals, you can now make a plan that you are interested in, that you can keep up with, and that will engage your ideal audience.

 Take a look at blogs that are doing what you want to do, and notice what type of posts they share, what their readers’ comments are about, and how they get their message across.

 Write up the biggest, longest, most detailed list of blog post ideas that you can.
-You can use this article from me as a kick in the pants: 260 Blog Post Ideas for Creative Businesses.
+You can use this guide from me as a kick in the pants: 260 Blog Post Ideas for E-Commerce Businesses.
 Your post ideas should speak to your ideal customer, assist with your goals, share what’s unique about your business, and promote your products.

 Remember that you want blogging to be an activity that you enjoy.
 If all of your ideas make you go ugh, get some new ideas.
 What do you love reading about?
 What do you love discussing online in groups of colleagues?
 What types of conversations do you enjoy having with customers in person?
 Bring all that great stuff to your blog.
 Make it a place you look forward to coming back to again and again.
 Consider your strengths and play off of them.

 Look at a calendar (physical or digital) and think about how often you will be able to sustainably post.
 Once you know how many posts you want a month, divide your blog post idea into groups.
 For Lauren we used these groups:

 - Ideas & examples

 We knew her audience would respond best to the inspirational category (and this would help her the most with sales), so our calendar is heaviest on this type of post.